 After the loading, the program will automatically select the main title(s) of the DVD (other titles can be selected manually).
 You are allowed to select the subtitle and audio tracks of the selected title.
 Next, click the right-side format image to unfold the format library.
 Choose your preferred output format, such as MP4, MKV, and 1:1 Copy, from there.

 Click the three-dot button to set an output folder (Make sure the space is large enough for the ripped DVD).
 When everything is ready, click “Run” to start the ripping process.
+After ripping, you can view the ripped files in the folder you just set.

 That’s all for how to play a DVD on Toshiba laptop and a practical way to back up your DVDs on the computer.
-If you have any questions during the process, please feel free to contact me via Twitter.
+If you have any questions during the process, please feel free to contact me on Twitter.
 I’ll be glad to help.
 Thanks for reading!